Understanding the Limits of Insight in Therapy

 The Insight Trap

 This matters because a great deal of what passes for therapeutic progress can be insight accumulation rather than genuine change.
-Sessions feel productive.
+Sessions may feel productive.
 The conversation is interesting.
 Formulations become increasingly sophisticated.
 Client and therapist explore the material together with real engagement.

-And yet the thing that needed to change hasn't changed.
+And yet, the thing that needed to change hasn't changed.

 When Understanding Becomes a Defence